 In the UK, hypoglycaemia is implicated in approximately 30 serious road traffic accidents each month and up to five fatalities each year (Choudhary et al, 2011).
-People who have hypoglycaemia when driving which results in serious harm to others or death will face charges and if found guilty be given a prison sentence.
+People who have hypoglycaemia when driving which results in serious harm to others or death will face charges and may be found guilty if they have not taken adequate precautions and be given a prison sentence.
 Specific recommendations for drivers are shown in Appendix 1.
+In 2015 it was estimated that following an audit that 66% of individuals in the UK and New Zealand had experienced a hypoglycaemia event while driving (Graveling et al 2015).